guillaume-azarias/git-pusher/README.md

 # git-pusher.sh
-This script aims to facilitate to rapidly and regularly update your Git repo
+This script aims to facilitate to rapidly and regularly update your Git repo.

 ## How to use it
 * Copy the script to the folder to synchronise